ScholarEval: Research Idea Evaluation Grounded in Literature

 \section{Related Work}

 \textbf{Literature Grounded Systems for Research.} Multiple works have been proposed that use LLMs in literature grounded systems to assist in research.
-A commonly targeted use case for these systems is literature synthesis and related work generation \citep{asai2024openscholarsynthesizingscientificliterature, kangetalsynergi, agarwal2025litllmtoolkitscientificliterature}.
-In addition, other systems have been developed for literature understanding and question answering \citep{skarlinski2024languageagentsachievesuperhuman, singh2025ai2scholarqaorganized}. \system builds on techniques inspired by these works but focuses on the underexplored problem of literature-grounded research idea evaluation.
+A commonly targeted use case for these systems is literature synthesis and related work generation \citep{asai2024openscholarsynthesizingscientificliterature, kangetalsynergi, agarwal2025litllmtoolkitscientificliterature, ding2025sciragadaptivecitationawareoutlineguided}.
+In addition, other systems have been developed for literature understanding and question answering \citep{skarlinski2024languageagentsachievesuperhuman, singh2025ai2scholarqaorganized, volkova2025crossdisciplinaryknowledgeretrievalsynthesis}. \system builds on techniques inspired by these works but focuses on the underexplored problem of literature-grounded research idea evaluation.

 \textbf{Research Ideation.} Recently, there has been growing interest in using LLMs for generating research ideas and scientific hypotheses, often from a literature-driven perspective.
 For example, \citet{wang-etal-2024-scimon} proposed SciMON, a framework that retrieves inspirations from past scientific papers to generate novel ideas.
 Similarly, \citet{baek-etal-2025-researchagent} employ an iterative approach over related papers and a knowledge store to generate scientific hypotheses.
-Other works, such as \citep{radensky2025scideatorhumanllmscientificidea, garikaparthi-etal-2025-iris, puetalideasynth}, emphasize human-LLM collaboration for idea generation, while \citet{gottweis2025aicoscientist} use a multi-agent approach to generate and refine hypotheses.
+Other works emphasize human-LLM collaboration for idea generation \citep{radensky2025scideatorhumanllmscientificidea, garikaparthi-etal-2025-iris, puetalideasynth, shao2025omniscientistcoevolvingecosystemhuman, liu2025perspectrachoosingexpertsenhances}, while multi-agent approaches to generate and refine hypotheses increase in popularity \citep{gottweis2025aicoscientist, ueda2025exploringdesignmultiagentllm, mitchener2025kosmosaiscientistautonomous}.
 Furthermore, \citet{si2025can} conducted a large-scale study assessing both human- and LLM-generated ideas in the AI field, finding that LLMs are capable of generating more novel ideas based on human evaluation.